kowarschick/json-transform/README.md

 in a variety of ways.
 Typical applications are game levels, REST APIs or config files.

-A game level, e.g, often is described by a JSON file.
+A game level, e.g., often is described by a JSON file.
 Many elements of a level are usually created randomly, the size of the level may depend on the size of the browser window etc. Below is a slightly more complex example:
 The JSON transformer package is used to shuffle the tokens of a memory game